-Harassment by a company of a customer
+Harassment by a company to a customer

-Harassment by a company of a customer to try and force him to pay a disputed bill resulted in a High Court injunction application.
+Harassment by a company to a customer to try and force him to pay a disputed bill resulted in a High Court injunction application.
 The case of Phipps v Origin Design Ltd was one where it was shown that a company can be guilty of harassment if it tries to pursue a customer for unpaid bills in a manner which is harassing and which causes distress to the customer.
 The customer might seek an injunction and damages against the company and its directors in the High Court.

 Following a campaign of harassment which was intended to "punish" an innocent customer and to "persuade" him to settle invoices, the company director was charged and found guilty of harassment at the Crown Court.
 Then, the company was sued by solicitor Yair Cohen, on behalf of the victim, in the High Court for its part in the harassment campaign.
 Both the company and the director responsible for the matter had issued an apology and agreed to pay an undisclosed sum of damages to the harassed customers.